 In assessing MYP students, ISB uses the set of criteria common to IB schools worldwide.
-Each subject is graded according to four criteria on a scale of 1-8 (see example for language and literature below).
-A complete list of the criteria used for each subject can be found on page 12.
+Each subject is graded according to four criteria on a scale of 1-8.

-During the semester, students will be given tasks and assignments, which are assessed according to one or more of these criteria (more complex tasks will involve more criteria).
-At reporting time (twice a year), teachers will select a cumulative grade for each criteria based on previous work.
+During the semester, students will be given tasks and assignments, which are assessed according to one or more of these criteria.
+More complex tasks will involve more criteria.